 Nest of spies

-The Four Corners programme built on the sensational Washington Post story from May this year that Australia had expelled a nest of spies.
+The Four Corners program built on the sensational Washington Post story from May this year that Australia had expelled a nest of spies.
 The story stated, quite breathlessly, that Indian spies were seeking to gain access to sensitive defence technology and airport security protocols by targeting former and current politicians as well as a state police service.
 Most shockingly, the Indian spies were also accused of monitoring the local Indian community.

-In 1994, CIA agents joined US trade officials to various international locations including London and Geneva to spy on Japanese auto executives and government officials during Japan-U.S. negotiations on automotive trade.
+In 1994, CIA agents joined US trade officials to various international locations including London and Geneva to spy on Japanese auto executives and government officials during Japan-US negotiations on automotive trade.

 In May 2021, it was revealed that the Danish Defence Intelligence Service helped the NSA spy on European leaders including German Chancellor Angela Merkel from 2012 to 2014, and other officials from Germany, France, Sweden and Norway.